pupilfirst/wd301-scripts/react-app-state/app-ui/README.md

 headlessUI is a powerful library of UI components that simplifies the development process by providing pre-built components with built-in JavaScript functionality.
 These components, such as dialogs and dropdowns, come with ready-to-use logic, eliminating the need for us to write the code from scratch.
 While headlessUI offers a limited set of components on their website, we will find that it includes everything necessary to elevate the user experience of our Smarter Tasks application.

 ### Step 1: Install and configure headlessUI
 In our project we aleready have the TailwindCSS installed and configured.
 Next, we have to install headlessUI in our project.
-For that, we will run the following command in our terminal (ofcourse inside our project folder):
+For that, we will run the following command in our terminal (of course inside our project folder):

 ```sh
 npm install @headlessui/react --save